Foundation trainee pharmacist: employment contracts

 There are three preference levels:-

-Applicants can select the preference option for as many programmes as they wish.
-Applicants can change their preferences as often as needed during the preferencing window.
+You can select the preference option for as many programmes as you wish.
+You can change your preferences as often as needed during the preferencing window.

-Applicants will be able to move programmes in bulk from within the preferencing section of the application.
-This will be useful to candidates who know that there are certain types of programmes that they are not interested in.
-For example, candidates who are only interested in hospital placements can use the filtering tool to show all community programmes and then bulk preference them in the ‘not wanted’ category.
+You will be able to move programmes in bulk from within the preferencing section of the application.
+This will be useful if you know that there are certain types of programmes that you are not interested in.
+For example, if you are only interested in hospital placements you can use the filtering tool to show all community programmes and then bulk preference them in the ‘not wanted’ category.

-Applicants who have received and accepted an offer will be able to select upgrade options for programmes that they ranked both higher and lower in their preferencing table.
+If you have received and accepted an offer you will be able to select upgrade options for programmes that are ranked both higher and lower in your preferencing table.

 Applicants who have not received an offer will be able to amend their preferences up until the final round of offers.
 This will include re-ranking programmes from their ‘preferenced’ category and/or moving preferences from within the ‘no preference’ and ‘not wanted’ categories.

-Enhanced preferencing will take place between offer rounds and applicants will be informed via Oriel when this service is available to them.
+Enhanced preferencing will take place between offer rounds and you will be informed via Oriel when this service is available.

 Applicants with special circumstances must provide supporting evidence.
 Parental responsibilities will not be taken into consideration when requesting a specific location.

-There are a number of filters available when selecting preferences that will allow applicants to narrow their geographical area if needed (see below under Selecting preferences section).
+There are a number of filters available when selecting preferences that will allow you to narrow their geographical area if needed

-For further information, see Appendix E of the Foundation pharmacy recruitment handbook.
+For further information, see the Foundation pharmacy recruitment handbook.

 A brief guide for pharmacy students and trainee pharmacist applicants who would like to apply for a foundation training placement in England, Scotland or Wales using Oriel.